HabitatFramework/UserGuide/interface/interface.rst

 * Enter the updated details in the IHS, Details, and Sources tabs, then click Apply.
 These fields will be updated for all the selected INCIDs.

 ..
-Note:: If ‘Delete Empty Bulk Update Rows’ is checked, child records will be deleted if these fields are not completed in the bulk update form.
+Warning:: If ‘Delete Empty Bulk Update Rows’ is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
 For details, see section 2.8.1.1.

 .. _figUIBU: